hannobraun/caterpillar/cp6/README.md

 prototype, here are some stretch goals I could work on:

 - **Persistence:** Manipulating a running program, loading new code into it, is fine.
-But it's even better, if you can store that code you loaded into it, preferably in a form that works with Git, so someone else can start their own process with the same code.
+But it's even better, if you can store that code you loaded into it.
+  Preferably in a form that works with Git, so someone else can start their own process with the same code.
 - **Affine/linear types:** Implement affine or linear types.
 - **Compile-time metaprogramming:** I'd like to experiment with writing a static